 Arranging in threes with varying heights is a classic “rule”.
 The silver chafing dish is not too tall to block your view across the table with each other.

-Making an effort to spent time together can be tough as schedules and commitments change.
-With each season it seems we establish new routines for gathering as a family.
 I am finding I look forward to these quiet meals together several times a week.
 Havings older kids taht drive, have clsses and work means we need to be flexible.
-Often, our dinners often slip to later in the evenings so we can all sit together.
+Often, our dinners often slip to later in the evenings just so we can all sit together.
 Depending on schedules, I may even make ‘dinner’ for lunch!

 Surrounded with twinkling lights and colorful sparkles with the nativity that reminds us of the why we celebrate Christmas, the dining room regularly becomes a quiet oasis for our family.
 In the evening light, it is quiet and pretty.